sysadmin-info/P-TECH/content/en/lab/ssh-server.md

 `export TMOUT=300`

 # Warning: as a daily user of shells,
 # I often let some terminal open while multitasking.
 # I would personally find this TMOUT mechanism very annoying
 # if set to a low value (even the 10 minutes).
-# I would NOT recommend it unless it's at least
+# I would not recommend it unless it's at least
-# set to a very high value (at least 1hour).
+# set to a very high value (at least 1 hour - 3600 seconds).

 # My opinion is that OpenSSH options `ClientAliveInterval` and `ClientAliveCountMax`
 # (or `ServerAliveInterval` and `ServerAliveCountMax`, set on the server-side)